thekeshavgupta/IRIS/README.md

     - *Store their MRR/NDCG*
 - **Preparing the baselines**
     - For better comparison, it is good to prepare these baselines
+    - As of now, I have already calculated the MRR scores for BM25 ranker
 ### Phase-3 - Not Started
 - Intent encoder
     - It outputs query intent which is a vector